rank-coder/khipro-m17n/README.en.md

 * **On Windows:** The two new variants of the Borno keyboard — [Borno Native](https://codepotro.com/borno/) and [Borno Drops](https://codepotro.com/borno-drops/) — come with the Khipro layout built-in.
 * **On Android:** The Khipro layout is available in [HeliBoard](https://github.com/Helium314/HeliBoard/).
 It will also be available in the Borno Android app soon.

+CAUTION: This project is powered by github 🌟s.
+Go ahead and *star* it please!

 # Documentation